apache/ws-wss4j/README.txt

-Here is the master link to all Apache Web Service projects:
+* What is WSS4J? *

-http://ws.apache.org/
+WSS4J is part of the Apache Web Services project.
+The link to all  Apache Web Service projects: http://ws.apache.org/

-What is WSS4J?
+Apache WSS4J is an implementation of the OASIS Web Services Security specifications (WS-Security, WSS) from OASIS Web Services Security TC.
+WSS4J is primarily a Java library that can be used to sign, verify, encrypt, and decrypt SOAP Messages according to the WS-Security specifications.
+WSS4J uses Apache Axis and other Apache XML-Security projects and is interoperable with other JAX-RPC based server/clients and .Net WSE server/clients that follow the OASIS WSS specifications

-Apache WSS4J is an implementation of the OASIS Web Services Security (WS-Security) from OASIS Web Services Security TC.
-WSS4J is a primarily a Java library that can be used to sign and verify SOAP Messages with WS-Security information.
-WSS4J will use Apache Axis and Apache XML-Security projects and will be interoperable with JAX-RPC based server/clients and .NET server/clients.
+* Supported WSS Specifications *

 WSS4J implements